Skip Nav Destination

 Published: 01 October 1985

-... chronic airflow obstruction and polycythaemia and 19 normal controls.
+... with chronic airflow obstruction and polycythaemia and 19 normal controls.
 2. Estimates of serum immunoreactive erythropoietin (siEp) in those without polycythaemia were 19 m-i.u./ml (geometric mean) with 95% confidence range 11–35 m-i.u./ml and stable during 3 months.
 In those with polycythaemia they were...